liamvnastoria/anime-sama/.github/CONTRIBUTING.md

 ### 📄 `CONTRIBUTING.md`

-# Contributing to Company Website
+# Contributing to Anime Sama

-Thank you for your interest in contributing to **Company Website**!
+Thank you for your interest in contributing to **Anime Sama**!
 We welcome community contributions and feedback, while the project is also maintained and developed by [Sky Genesis Enterprise](https://skygenesisenterprise.com).

 ---

 ## 📦 About the Project

-**Company Website** is the official website of Sky Genesis Enterprise, licensed under **AGPLv3**, with both:
+**Anime Sama** is the official platform of Anime Sama, licensed under **AGPLv3**, with both:

 - A **free and self-hostable version** for the open-source community
-- A **commercial edition** with additional features and premium support maintained by Sky Genesis Enterprise
+- A **commercial edition** with additional features and premium support maintained by Liam Von Astoria

 We value collaboration and are happy to accept pull requests, bug reports, and feature suggestions from the community.